 Yes, worm type does matter...

 Another factor that plays a role in the quality of the castings produced is the food source consumed by the worms.
-Even among true earthworm casting producers there are variations in diet, that can have an impact on the end product.
-Typically, earthworms are put into a bedding that is mixed with a food source.
+Even among true earthworm casting producers, there are variations in diet, that can have an impact on the end product.
+Typically, earthworms are put into bedding that is mixed with a food source.

 In addition to the soil itself, any food that is added to the soil will also play a role.
 Some producers use a blend of grains, while others mix in compost material to provide sustenance for the worms.

-The third factor that helps determine the quality of the worm castings it the harvesting method used.
+The third factor that helps determine the quality of the worm castings is the harvesting method used.
 Even if you put the worms in the perfect dirt and feed them a fantastic diet, you could still be left with a less-than-perfect product.
 The harvesting method used to collect the castings is critical.

 Once it's time to harvest the castings, they have to be screened out from the contents of their container.
 A series of screens may be used to remove the worms, cocoons, and dirt from the product.
 By utilizing the proper screening system, you're left with nothing but the purest form of earthworm castings.